Dual Diagnosis Treatment for PTSD and Addiction in Los Angeles, California

 If you’re struggling with either condition, it’s essential to seek treatment.
 Our PTSD treatment in Los Angeles, California, can help you or your loved one recover.

-Concurrent Dual Diagnosis PTSD and Substance Abuse Treatment Center in Los Angeles, California
+Dual Diagnosis Treatment Center Near Me for PTSD and Substance Abuse Rehab in Los Angeles, CA

 At Harmony Place in Woodland Hills, CA, we specialize in concurrent treatment for PTSD and substance abuse, offering a complete approach to trauma recovery.
 Our team provides trauma-informed care, detoxification, and substance abuse therapy to help you heal from both conditions.